 “Express to grantors why you would like to be aligned with their organization and how their mission can align with that of yours.”

 — Aisha Babilonia, founder of Habakkuk’s Vision

 Finally, It’s Okay to Pass on a Grant

 Kathi Barber, the grant writer above, cautions owners to not apply for the wrong reasons:

 “A grant opportunity may seem enticing because your organization needs funding.
 If you don’t have the time required to submit a quality application, let it go.
 If your staff is already overwhelmed with competing projects and deliverables, don’t try to squeeze in another project just to get more money.
 There will always be other funding opportunities available to meet the needs of your organization.”

 — Kathi Barber, owner of 3rd i Press

 Find more ways to write an excellent grant application in the Hello Alice Write a Winning Grant Application Guide.
 Want to share your business advice in an upcoming blog post?
-Subscribe to our our newsletter to learn more.
+Subscribe to our newsletter to learn more.